-Collaborating closely with data scientists at IBM Research, we will generate the highest resolution dataset on the curriculum and skills students are receiving in their tertiary education programs and compare, in the United States and several countries in Europe.
-We will obtain the curricular and extracurricular content of universities’ programs and vocational education institutions, as well as the demands of the labor market.
+Collaborating closely with data scientists at IBM Research, we have generated the highest resolution dataset to date on the curriculum and skills students are receiving in their tertiary education programs and how these compare with the demands of the labor market.
 For this report, we mobilized systematic data on 13 million job postings and over 500,000 syllabi from undergraduate degrees in three European countries.

 Our analysis sheds light on one aspect of the challenge of providing higher education fit for the 21st Century’s labor market.
 The skills that universities teach at the undergraduate level are but one aspect of the training universities provide, but they have proven a valuable source of information.
 Our analysis of unique datasets reveals a number of important facts about what universities train students in and how it compares to what labor markets demand.

 We studied the “skill intensity” of the universities in our sample, in other words, the average number of skills contained in a course offering, and adjusted the raw measure of skill intensity by the level of demand for each skill to develop a weighted skill intensity.